Skip to Content

 shredded roast beef added to French Dip hoagie rolls.

-Use tongs to get onions from the crockpot and place on top of the beef.
+Use tongs to get onions from the crockpot and place them on top of the beef.

 to open-faced French Dip Sandwiches on a baking sheet.